 - In most organizations, key stakeholders across the entire company have no clue how far along their software projects are on the product roadmap.
 On another hand, the costs associated with setting up and maintaining roadmapping tools can be a financial burden for many organizations.
 This often results in the use of spreadsheets that quickly end up out-of-date and require manual effort to maintain.
 More importantly, most product roadmapping tools only offer lightweight integrations that aren’t tied back to changes happening in the code.

-Like a message board for your ideas, Issues are GitHub’s task-tracking system, used to log bugs and scope out new features.
+Like a message board for your ideas, Issues are a task-tracking system you leverage when using GitHub for project management, logging bugs, and scoping out new features.
 Issues provide a place to talk about the amazing software you’re building.

 Image via GitHub.com